adrem42/Copilot-for-FSLabs/topics/flows.md

 #### Trigger:

 ##### voice_control = 1:

-Say 'Lineup procedure'
+Say 'Lineup procedure'<br><br>
 ##### voice_control = 0:
 Cycle the seat belts sign switch twice within two seconds
 ___
 Note: To decide whether to turn the packs off, the script first looks for a performance request in the ATSU log.
 If it finds a performance request and the packs are off in it, the PM will turn the packs off.
-Otherwise, he will turn them off or leave them on based on the packs_on_takeoff option
+Otherwise, he will turn them off or leave them in their current setting when *packs\_on\_takeoff* is set to 0 and 1, respectively.
 ___
 ### Takeoff